daphne-eu/daphne/doc/Deploy.md

-  status                  Get distributed workers' status. wait                    Waits until all workers are up. stop                    Stops all distributed workers. run [SCRIPT [ARGs]]     Run one request on the deployed platform by processing one DAPHNE SCRIPT file (default: /dev/stdin)
+  status                  Get distributed workers' status. wait                    Waits until all workers are up. stop                    Stops all distributed workers. run [SCRIPT [ARGs]]     Run one request on the deployed platform by processing one DaphneDSL SCRIPT file (default: /dev/stdin)
                           using optional arguments (ARGs in script format). clean                   Cleans (deletes) the package on the target platform. deploy                  Deploys everything in one sweep: singularity=>build=>package=>transfer=>start=>wait=>run=>clean.